nulab/BacklogMigration-Redmine/README.md

 ### Supported Redmine versions
 Redmine ** 1.1.1 or later ** are supported.

+### Backlog's user roles
+This program is for the users with the Space's administrator roles.

 ### Resources that cannot be migrated
 * Shared files
 * Sentences